sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 2. It has access to all messages received by zmq proxy via an internal listener tied to the proxy.
 3. The caching can be started/stopped.
 4. When started all events are cached.
 The repeated events are cached with last incidence.
 The repetitions are counted as missed.
-5. The API uses ZMQ REQ/REP pattern for communication.
+5. The API uses ZMQ REQ/REP pattern for communication w.r.t start/stop and replying with cached data.

 Supports the following APIs
 ```